zivlab/Novel-Experience/README.md

 Data sets are provided in the *Data* directory.

 To produce the figures use the *Novel_experience_main_analysis.m* script.
-Before running the script, change the path in the *repository_path* variable to the path containing the corresponding repository on your computer.
+Before running the script, change the path in the *data_path* variable to the path containing the corresponding repository on your computer.

 ## Compatibility
 Was tested on Windows 10 using Matlab 2022b.</br>